gokeeper/posts/_posts/2026-02-17-opencode-upgrade-sessions.md

 ---
 layout: post
 title: "Where Did My OpenCode Sessions Go?
-Debugging a Silent SQLite Migration"
+Debugging a Git Scope & SQLite Mystery"
+date: 2026-02-17
 ---

-Upgrading your dev tools is usually a straightforward process—until you launch the new version and realize your entire project history has vanished.
+Upgrading your dev tools is usually a straightforward process—until you launch your workspace and realize your entire AI chat history has vanished.

-Recently, after running an update for OpenCode to 1.2.6 on my Arch desktop, I opened my workspace only to find a completely blank session history.
+Recently, I decided to do some housekeeping and put a few of my existing project directories into a Git repository.
+Shortly after, I launched OpenCode in one of those newly versioned directories, only to find a completely blank session history.
 No recent chats, no context, just an empty sidebar.
 If you rely heavily on your AI coding assistant's memory, you know how frustrating this can be.

-Here is the step-by-step breakdown of how I tracked down the missing data and mapped it back to the correct Git repositories using a little CLI detective work.
+Here is the step-by-step breakdown of how I tracked down the missing data and discovered how OpenCode strictly handles Git scoping and its newly upgraded SQLite database.

 ### The Red Herrings: XDG Base Directories and JSON files
-My first instinct was that OpenCode finally adopted the XDG Base Directory specification.
-Sure enough, looking in `~/.config/opencode/` showed that my state data was no longer being updated there.
+My first instinct was to check where OpenCode stores its data.
+Looking in `~/.config/opencode/` showed that my state data was no longer being updated there.

-I dug into the new data path at `~/.local/share/opencode/storage/session/global/` and found my old sessions sitting safely as `.json` files.
+I dug into the newer data path at `~/.local/share/opencode/storage/session/global/` and found my old sessions sitting safely as `.json` files.

-Since recent versions of OpenCode scope your history to the specific Git repository you launch it from (using the root commit hash), I assumed the upgrade just failed to move these "global" files into a project-specific folder.
+Since recent versions of OpenCode scope your history to the specific Git repository you launch it from, I assumed the application just failed to move these "global" files into a project-specific folder after I initialized Git.

 I wrote a quick script to grab my Git root hash:
 ```bash